snowplow-archive/snowplow.github.com/_posts/2016-11-15-snowplow-r85-metamorphosis-released-with-beta-apache-kafka-support.md

 }
 {% endhighlight %}

-__NOTE__: The app-name defined in your config will be used as your Kafka consumer group ID.
+__Note__: The app-name defined in your config will be used as your Kafka consumer group ID.

 <h2 id="roadmap">7.
 Roadmap</h2>